particle-iot/device-os/README.md

 ## 4. Flash It!

-Its now time to transfer your code to the Spark Core!
+Its now time to transfer your code to the Particle Core!
 You can always do this using the Over The Air update feature or, if you like wires, do it over the USB.

 *Make sure you have the `dfu-util` command installed and available through the command line*